jobrunr/website/content/en/documentation/background-methods/recurring-jobs.md

 This line creates a new recurring job entry in the `StorageProvider`.
 A special component in `BackgroundJobServer` checks the recurring jobs on a minute-based interval and then enqueues them as fire-and-forget jobs.
 This enables you to track them as usual.

-> Remark: for recurring methods to work, at least one BackgroundJobServer should be running all the time and the jobs should be registered on startup of your application.
+> __Remark:__ for recurring methods to work, at least one BackgroundJobServer should be running all the time and the jobs should be registered on startup of your application.
+> Also note that the __smallest possible cron interval__ for your recurring jobs is __every 5 seconds__.
+JobRunr prevents to create recurring jobs every with cron values less than 5 seconds (e.g. every second) as it would generate too much load on your StorageProvider (SQL or noSQL database).

 The Cron class contains different methods and overloads to run jobs on a minute, hourly, daily, weekly, monthly and yearly basis.
 You can also use standard CRON expressions to specify a more complex schedule: